bitliege/bitliege.github.io/_posts/2016-03-26-review-superman-50.markdown

 date:   2016-03-16 12:00:00 -0400
 categories: writing comics
 ---
 Superman #50 is a beautiful issue packed with conflict that rushes what could otherwise be an interesting trip through a variety of what ifs.
-Vandal Savage is somewhat flat as a villain and Clark's inability to keep his cool creates dissonance between the character and the reader's expectations.
+Vandal Savage falls flat as a villain and Clark's inability to keep his cool creates dissonance between the character and the reader's expectations of him.

 Score: <strong>6.0</strong>